 I begged for peace.
 Then I remembered something Bonnie Gray said in her book, Whispers of Rest, “Am I moving by God’s invitation or by my striving?“

 He reminded me that though out loud I said I hated perfection, I had actually been striving for it.
 In all areas of my life.
 In all planner-squares of my life.

 Thus my nerves were wound up in a constant tight ball.

 3 Reasons We Can’t Afford To Trade In Our God Time

-Over time, as I traded those intimate times with God for another minute of checking the list and getting work done, it was slowly forming a space between God and I. It was rooted in selfishness but because I was so wrapped up in my next thing, guilt eluded me.
+Over time, as I traded those intimate times with God for another minute of checking the list and getting work done, it was slowly forming a space between God and me.
+It was rooted in selfishness.
+But because I was so wrapped up in my next thing, guilt eluded me.

 I didn’t even have a feeling of remorse at this point.
 It took a while and a feeling of overwhelm and emptiness from the striving before I realized what, or Whom I was missing out on.

 Gain isn’t worth our relationship with our Father and it isn’t worth our relationship with others.

 The gain we will gather will not be worth our wilted hearts.

 We may not be able to spend every waking moment with God alone, but trading in our intimate time with him for getting ahead will only leave us feeling empty in the long run.